 Why do you use Go so much?

 I like to use Go for my personal projects because it's simple to start a new project and code is easy, the syntax is simple is much easier than any other programming language out there.
-There definitely are some rough spots in the language such as lack of generics, but I find the trade-off is worth it.
+There definitely are some rough spots in the language such as lack of enums, but I find the trade-off is worth it.

 How do you feel about language X or framework Y?